Skip to Content

 And this super easy black eyed pea chili recipe takes your traditional beef chili up a few degrees.

-One thing is for sure, this flavorful southern style chili is so easy and delicious that it will quickly become a family favorite go-to recipe during those cold winter months!
+One thing is for sure, this flavorful southern style chili is so easy and delicious that it will quickly become a family favorite go-to recipe during those cold winter months.
+Especially New Year’s Day!

 Ingredients Needed